 You've probably heard about MP3 files, the digital format that launched the online music revolution in the 1990s.
 It shrinks the size of audio data while preserving sound quality, so music files can be easily distributed over the Internet.
 While MP3 remains very popular, two other file formats are hot on its heels.

-AAC (Advanced Audio Coding) has improved on MP3 by requiring less data to reproduce the same sound quality.
+AAC (Advanced Audio Coding) has improved on MP3 by requiring fewer data to reproduce the same sound quality.
 Songs downloaded from Apple's iTunes Music Store are encoded in this format.

 WMA (Windows Media Audio) has the same audio quality as MP3 with only half the file size.
 This means that you can store twice as many songs on your hard drive or portable player than with MP3.